Texas Personal Injury Attorneys

 Have you been injured in an accident?
 If so, then contact Houston personal injury lawyer Brian White today for help at (713) 224-4878.
 You could be entitled to compensation.
 Our team will fight on your behalf to get you the money you deserve.

-At Attorney Brian White Personal Injury Lawyers, we have over 45 years of combined experience helping accident victims.
+At Attorney Brian White & Associates, P.C., we have over 45 years of combined experience helping accident victims.
 We handle all personal injury matters including car accidents, motorcycle accidents, truck accidents, slip and fall cases, and more.

 We’ve helped countless clients recover millions of dollars in compensation.
 Contact our Houston office today to speak with our team and arrange your free consultation to learn more.

 Table of Contents

 How Attorney Brian White & Associates, P.C.
 Can Help You After an Accident in Texas

 The person responsible for your injuries should be held financially accountable for your losses.
 You should not be forced to fight back against insurance companies and their unfair tactics; your focus should be on your health.
 An experienced Texas personal injury lawyer can help you pursue the fair compensation you deserve.

 Attorney Brian White & Associates, P.C. puts over 45 years of combined legal experience to work for you.
 Founding attorney Brian White is a Board Certified Personal Injury Trial Lawyer, a designation only 3% of Texas attorneys can claim.